Skip to main content

 In accordance with the GEO No. 75 of 1999 and GEO No. 90 of 2008, CAFR is responsible for adopting I&D procedures for activities, except for statutory audits, performed by its members.
 These activities include assurance engagements, the agreed-upon procedures, among others.
 The Statutory Audit Public Oversight Authority (ASPAAS) in accordance with Law No. 162 of 2017 and the Government Emergency Ordinance (GEO) No. 23 of 2012 carries out an investigative and disciplinary system for statutory auditors and audit firms.

 CAFR reports that it has an operational I&D system in place to oversee the performance of its members’ compliance with relevant standards, ethical requirements, and CPD.
 Its Disciplinary Commission is charged with resolving any violations with information reported from other departments related to inspection reviews and CPD fulfillment.
-In 2020, the commission settled three cases and is addressing three in 2021.
+In 2023, the commission settled three cases.

 CAFR states that it communicates changes to the jurisdiction’s I&D framework, based on ASPAAS’s I&D mechanisms, to its members via articles in its magazine, seminars, and conducting multi-stakeholder roundtable discussions.

 CAFR has conducted a self-assessment of its I&D system against the requirements of SMO 6.
-CAFR found that areas requiring improvement include: the composition of its Disciplinary Committee (currently comprised of only auditors) and procedures for liaising with outside bodies.
+CAFR found that areas that could be strengthened including: the composition of its Disciplinary Committee (currently comprised of only auditors) and procedures for liaising with outside bodies.

 Public confidence in enforcement mechanisms for all professional accountants is essential.
 CAFR has progressed with some of its stated strategic objectives related to I&D but there seem to continue to be components of SMO 6 global best practices that are not incorporated since 2017.
 CAFR is encouraged to explain its plans (along with timeframes) for addressing these within its Action Plan.